georgekouzi/DirectedWeightedGraph_onPython/README.md

 ----------------------------------------------------------------
 10) __remove_edge(self, node_id1: int, node_id2: int) -> bool -__ -This function gets two keys, a source node_id1 and a destination node_id2, the function checks if this edge exists and deletes this edge and returns true.
 If the edge does not exist the function returns false.

+## class GraphAlgo:
+This class allows you to do operations on a graph that require different algorithms.

-## The functions in the GraphAlgo class and the description about them :
+### The functions in the GraphAlgo class and the description about them :

 1) __get_graph(self) -> GraphInterface -__  This function return your graph.
 ---------------------